Android Phone Buttons

 Replace a scratched or missing external power or volume button cover for a Samsung Galaxy S5.
 The internal switches and their cables are not included.

 Replace the three external button covers for the power and volume functions.
 The internal button switches and cables are not included.

-Replace the cable, internal switch, and home button face in a Samsung Galaxy S6.
+Replace the cable, internal switch, and home button face compatible with the Samsung Galaxy S7 smartphone.

 Android is a Linux-based, open source operating system for mobile devices created by Android Inc., now owned by Google.
 Today, many different companies use Android for their mobile device product lines including Samsung, HTC, Motorola, and many others.